tarek-iraqi/Simple.DynamicPolicyPermissions/README.md

 ﻿# Simple  Dynamic Policy Permissions ![.Net version](https://img.shields.io/badge/.Net-7.0-blue) ![nuget](https://img.shields.io/nuget/v/Simple.DynamicPolicyPermissions?link=https%3A%2F%2Fwww.nuget.org%2Fpackages%2FSimple.DynamicPolicyPermissions) ![release workflow](https://github.com/tarek-iraqi/Simple.DynamicPolicyPermissions/actions/workflows/publish.yaml/badge.svg?event=push&branch=publish)
-.Net let you create authorization policies with specific requirements to allow users to access or not access resources, this is fine and works perfectly in small to medium applications with a few permissions and policies.
+In .Net, you can create authorization policies with specific requirements to allow or deny user access to resources.
+This works well for small to medium applications with few permissions and policies.

-But what if you have a lot of permissions in your system and increasing over time can you imagine creating 50 or 100 and more policy for each permission !!, what about the combination between them and the possibilities you would have, I think you starting to see the problem here.
+However, if you have many permissions and they're increasing over time, creating 50 to 100 policies for each permission can be overwhelming.

-The answer is **dynamic authorization policy**, what if we can create these huge amount of policies in a dynamic way in the application runtime without the need to define each policy and keep track of them.
+It becomes even more complicated when you consider the various policy combinations and possibilities.

+The solution to this problem is ***dynamic authorization policies***.
+Instead of defining each policy and keeping track of them, what if we could create policies dynamically during application runtime?
-This library implement this solution in a simple and easy way with simple steps and some common sense, so let's get start to know how.
+This library provides a simple and easy way to implement this solution using common sense and a few simple steps.
+Let's get started and learn how it works.

 ## Setup
 To integrate this library in your application after adding the nuget package: